aws-samples/sagemaker-ssh-helper/FAQ.md

 * Turn on Session Manager [logging](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-logging.html) and inspect the session logs.

-* Try `sm-ssh list` to see if instance is `Online` or offline (will be marked with `-`).
+* Try `sm-ssh list` to see if instance is `Online` or offline (will be marked with `ConnectionLost` or `ssh:NotFound`).
 Pay attention to what the output says about the AWS region that you connect to.

 * If you have issues with SSH, but you can connect successfully from AWS Console, make sure you can run the both below SSM commands successfully on your local machine: